 One of the things you must expect after adopting agile working methods is that the noise level will increase.
 With the employees not having specific workstations, there will be a lot of movement and noise as they interact with others.
 All these can distract employees who are trying to concentrate and could reduce their productivity.

 An office design tip to use in order to improve the agile work environment would be to consider installing acoustic wall panels, noise-friendly flooring surfaces, silicone chair leg caps, or baffles to absorb and minimize the noise.
-The wall panels and baffles don’t have to be boring, and thus, if you want to, you can have some artwork printed on them to make them pleasant to the eye and bring some warmth into the office.
+The wall panels and baffles don’t have to be boring.
+Thus, if you want to, you can have some artwork printed on them to make them pleasant to the eye and bring some warmth into the office.

 - Create collaborative spaces

 The ideal agile work environment should include places where employees don’t have to knock on doors to go in and areas where they can take a break.
 Such collaborative spaces include break-out areas, lounges, and seating clusters, furnished with sofas, benches, and tub chairs.

 Collaborative spaces create a relaxing living room vibe, hence are great for when you want to step away from the intense office atmosphere.
 Having these spaces in your agile workplace also promotes teamwork and creativity in comfortable areas where there are no partitions.
 Employees can work in these collaborative areas or use them to decompress after serious meetings or tasks without anyone judging them.